 A person who drove with a suspended license but did not know his license was suspended may receive a traffic citation and a fine.
 They could also face 3 points on their driver’s license unless they successfully challenge the violation.

-Fight for Your Driver’s License with Gabriel Law Team
+Fight for Your Driver’s License with The Law Office of Gabriel & Gabriel

 Thousands of traffic stops are conducted daily in South Florida, and there’s always a chance that you can get caught driving with a suspended license.
 If this happens, protect your driving privileges with the help of an experienced West Palm Beach suspended license lawyer.